Chisyeuf/d365-sidepanel-dev-tools/README.md

 Here's how it works:

-1. **Edit**: Modify any loaded file on the current page using the **Monaco Editor**, the same robust code editor that powers VS Code.
+1. **Edit**: `Modify any loaded file on the current page using the Monaco Editor, the same robust code editor that powers VS Code.`
-2. **Live Test**: After saving your changes, enable **live testing**.
-This reloads your page in debug mode, allowing your edited scripts to override the originals.
+2. **Live Test**: `After saving your changes, enable live testing.
+This reloads your page in debug mode, allowing your edited scripts to override the originals.`
-3. **Publish**: Once you're satisfied with your modifications, **publish** the files to make them permanent.
+3. **Publish**: `Once you're satisfied with your modifications, publish the files to make them permanent.`

 <img height="550px" width="10px">